treble-maker123/vim-config/README.md

 I use this in conjunction with [iTerm](https://iterm2.com) and [Visual Studio Code's theme](https://github.com/tallpants/vscode-theme-iterm2)

 Additionally, in order for [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) to work, follow the installation instructions on their [Github page](https://github.com/ycm-core/YouCompleteMe#installation) for your system.
-Otherwise, you should comment out the plugin, or the plugin will give errors on Linux systems or freeze the terminal on MacOS.
+On MacOS, the plugin only works with MacVim, which can be installed with Brew - trying to open the plugin directly will freeze the terminal.

 ### Vundle Installation